• QMS ISO9001

 However, HSE has created a ‘thermal comfort checklist’, which essentially states that if two or more of their criteria are ‘ticked’, then a more extensive risk assessment ‘may need to be carried out’.

-The Trades Union Congress (TUC) stated – at the bottom of page 3 in their document – that it believes a maximum temperature of 30°C should be set by employers, with a maximum of 27°C put into place for those doing strenuous work.
+The Trades Union Congress (TUC) stated – that it believes a maximum temperature of 30°C should be set by employers, with a maximum of 27°C put into place for those doing strenuous work.

 With nothing legally binding, it’s up to the employer and employee to work together to ensure work is as safe and comfortable as possible.